tlorans/defi-gmx-v2/foundry/exercises/app/withdraw_callback.md

 The callback functions are all executed after GMX executes the order.

-One the 3 functions below will be called first by GMX.
+One of the 3 functions below will be called first by GMX.

 - `afterOrderExecution`
 - `afterOrderCancellation`